bitnami/charts/bitnami/kafka/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ### Datadog Autodiscovery Integration

+The code below will help expose an additional port (5557 in this case) within your pods.
+Metrics were unable to be collected with the default, exposed port.

+With the additional `podAnnotations`, Datadog will now be able to properly discover the pods and begin gathering metrics.

+For more information about Datadog Autodiscovery with JMX, click [here](https://docs.datadoghq.com/agent/guide/autodiscovery-with-jmx/?tab=containeragent).
 ```yaml
 # Kafka Values
 extraEnvVars: